Featured in this article

 What brands has H&M collaborated with in the past?

-The Scandi retailer has previously launched collections with fashion houses including…
+The Scandi retailer has previously launched designer collaboration collections with fashion houses including…

 - Glenn Martens – 2025